wetryingtodorock/getblock-docs/en/rpc-service/bsc/json-rpc/bsc_eth_newPendingTransactionFilter.md

 ---
-title: bsc:eth_newPendingTransactionFilter \[POST\]
+title: bsc:eth_newPendingTransactionFilter - Binance Smart Chain
-description: Creates a filter in the node, to notify when new pending transactionsarrive.
-To check if the state has changed, call eth_getFilterChanges.
+description: Example code for the bsc:eth_newPendingTransactionFilter json-rpc method. Сomplete guide on how to use bsc:eth_newPendingTransactionFilter json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters